andreobi/HLA_Stream_Parser/README.md

-Stream Parser

-High Level Analyzer - Stream Parser
+High Level Analyzer - Addon: Stream Parser

-For more information and documentation, please go to https://support.saleae.com/extensions/high-level-analyzer-extensions
+For more information and documentation about the product and framework, please go to https://support.saleae.com/extensions/high-level-analyzer-extensions

 The software is provided as it is without any liability and without any warranty.
-The author will take no responsibility.
+The author will take no responsibility and can't deliver any support.

 A stream packet can contain the following parts:
 - Time to Packet: before a new packet start, it looks for an idle time in ms, max=1s